The Old Dark House: Filming

+Producer's note

+A "producer's note" was placed at the beginning of the film that reads:

+Karloff, the mad butler in this production, is the same Karloff who created the part of the mechanical monster in Frankenstein.
+We explain this to settle all disputes in advance, even though such disputes are a tribute to his great versatility.

 Release

 The Old Dark House was previewed in early July 1932, with a wide theatrical release beginning on October 20, 1932.
+It premiered at the Rialto Theatre in New York City on October 27, 1932.

 Rediscovery

 In 1957, Universal Studios lost the rights to the original story, and a remake was released in 1963, directed by William Castle and co-produced with Hammer Film Productions.
 For many years, the original version was considered a lost film and gained a tremendous reputation as one of the pre-eminent gothic horror films.
 Director Curtis Harrington, a friend of Whale, helped to rediscover The Old Dark House, having repeatedly asked Universal Studios to locate the film negative.
 Harrington eventually discovered a print of the film in the vaults of Universal in 1968.
 He persuaded the George Eastman House film archive to finance a new duplicate negative of the poorly kept first reel, and restore the rest of the film.

 Home media

-Kino Lorber released the film for the first time on DVD in 1999.
+The Old Dark House was released on DVD for the first time by Kino Lorber in 1999.

-The Cohen Media Group issued the film on Blu-ray in the United States in October 2017, after which Eureka Entertainment released a Blu-ray and DVD set part of their Masters of Cinema line in 2018.
-In February 2025, Eureka reissued the film in 4K UHD Blu-ray.
+The Cohen Media Group issued The Old Dark House on Blu-ray in the United States in October 2017, after which Eureka Entertainment released a Blu-ray and DVD set as part of their Masters of Cinema line in 2018.
+In February 2025, Eureka reissued the film in 4K UHD Blu-ray; this release reinstated the "producer's note" at the beginning of the film, which did not appear on previous Blu-ray releases.